This post may contain affiliate links. Please read my disclosure policy for details.

 Instructions

-• In a bowl, combine flour, sugar, melted butter, eggs and vanilla sugar.
+• Prepare the batter – In a large bowl, combine flour, sugar, melted butter, eggs, and vanilla sugar.

-• Using a hand mixer or stand mixer, mix everything together.
+• Cook the waffles Using a hand mixer or stand mixer, mix until fully combined.

-• Using a waffle fork, pick up the waffle and place it on a cooling rack.
+• Use a waffle fork to carefully remove the waffle and place it on a cooling rack.

 Notes